edosssa/go-paystack/README.md

 > This library would not be possible without the awesome work on [paystack-go](https://github.com/snapay/rn-paystack) by Yao Adzaku

-paystack-go is a Go client library for accessing the Paystack API.
+go-paystack is a Go client library for accessing the Paystack API.

 ## Installation

 go-paystack uses go modules so make sure you have a mod file in your project or generate one using

 ```bash
 go mod init github.com/my/repo